stockmouton/stockmouton.github.io/articles/hyperinflation.md

 Think about it twice.
 At any point in time, there are institutions that can buy as many things as they want just because the want to.
 Literally by adding a line in a database somewhere.
 This is the most powerful intervention that exist on the market and as we all know, with great power comes great responsability.
 This is why people invented and keep inventing ways of doing this intervention.

 **I would like to add a disclaimer right here!
 Economy is not a science (type 2 chaotic system).
-So even central banks around the world are not completely sure of what happens when they intervene.** To make it quick, the open amrket is a multi-player cooperative and competitive game with asymetric information all over the places played by humans that are completely irrational and no, irrationality is not averaged off!
+So even central banks around the world are not completely sure of what happens when they intervene.** To make it quick, the open market is a multi-player cooperative and competitive game with asymetric information all over the places played by humans that are completely irrational and no, irrationality is not averaged off!
 So no, the market is not efficient (at least, until information flows freely between all the players or irrational entities are removed from the game).

 How do they print money you ask?
 In the past it was the good old printer machine but nowadays it is mainly done on the bond market.
 Central banks can "monetize debt" which means buying T-bonds.
 They can also decide to buy any other bonds too.

 Why they do that?
 They do that because they expect their intervention to help their economy achieve some goals.
 In the US case, you can check the [FED press release](https://www.federalreserve.gov/newsevents/pressreleases.htm) to keep an eye on its objectives and how it plan to achieve them.

+*sidenote: those press release are sometimes called opem mouth operations (mirroring the open market operations name).
+People called them like that because it impact global expectations about the future greatly.*

 > What signal?
 >